eclipse-zenoh/zenoh-backend-filesystem/README.md

   * `${ZBACKEND_FS_ROOT}` is an environment variable that could be specified before zenoh router startup.
      If this variable is not specified `${ZENOH_HOME}/zbackend_fs` will be used (where the default value of `${ZENOH_HOME}` is `~/.zenoh`).
-  * `<dir>` is the `"dir"` propertiy specified at storage creation.
+  * `<dir>` is the `"dir"` property specified at storage creation.
-Each **key/value** put into the storage will map to a file within the storage's directory where:
+Each zenoh **path/value** put into the storage will map to a file within the storage's directory where:
   * the file path will be `${ZBACKEND_FS_ROOT}/<dir>/<relative_zenoh_path>`, where `<relative_zenoh_path>``
-    will be the zenoh path used as key, stripped from the `"path_prefix"` property specified at storage creation.
+    will be the zenoh path, stripped from the `"path_prefix"` property specified at storage creation.
   * the content of the file will be the value written as a RawValue.
 I.e. the same bytes buffer that has been transported by zenoh.
 For UTF-8 compatible formats (StringUTF8, JSon, Integer, Float...) it means the file will be readable as a text format.